Pomax/socketless/README.md

 The `ClientClass` _may_ implement `onConnect()` and `onDisconnect()` to receive server connection and disconnection notifications, respectively.

-Any function in the `ClientClass` (except the constructor) can use `this.server` to making API calls to the server.
+Any function in the `ClientClass` (except the constructor) can use `this.server` to make API calls to the server.
 See the [Structuring client/server calls](#structuring-client-server-calls) section for more details.

 #### namespacing API call handler functions